Business Model Breakdown

 Where the Revenue Comes From

-Steam supply (~5% of revenue, estimated)
+Steam distribution (~5% of total revenue)

 Why It Works (Competitive Advantages)

-- ✔Regulated monopoly status in critical urban areas (NYC & Westchester)
+- ✔Regulated monopoly status in critical urban areas (NYC, Westchester)

 What Our Analysis Says

-DVR Score as of April 21, 2026
+DVR Score as of May 17, 2026